scrabill/software-engineering-resources/README.md

 A collection of resources, cheatsheets and code snippets I found helpful (or kept forgetting) during my Flatiron Software Engineering bootcamp.

+> HEY FRIENDS!
+This repo/resource is a perpetual work in progress.
+I'm not sure how big I want to expand it, but had a thought to include some resources I am gathering for my own knowledge.
+I'm open to suggestions or contributions.

 ## To-Dos

 - What is the difference between `find`, `find_by` & `find_by_id`?